A complex regulation context

 - Many other countries and jurisdictions outside of Europe are also working on data sharing networks at the moment (US, Canada, UK, Japan, South Korea, Brazil, etc.).
 New questions arise like cross-jurisdiction sharing and governance.

-- Many initiatives in Europe and worldwide are working towards standards for data sharing in all sectors (Finance, Health, Mobility, Education, etc.).
+- Many initiatives in Europe, like GAIA-X, and worldwide are working towards standards for data sharing in all sectors (Finance, Health, Mobility, Education, etc.).

-We help you to understand Personal Data Sharing
+We help you to understand Data-Sharing & Data Spaces

 Benefit from our pioneering 10 years of experience and our global network of experts to shape your personal data sharing strategy, and put your clients at the center.